sravani2604/blog/blog/content/blog/Dealing with Long Paths in PowerShell.md

 Get-Childitem -path "\\server\sharename" -recurse
 ```

 Ah ok, so this share has some really long paths.
-This causes a lot of errors if the paths are over 260 characters, which is gong to be pretty normal on a lot of file servers.
-No problem though because we can use the Unicode version of the path….
+This causes a lot of errors if the paths are over 260 characters, which is going to be pretty normal on a lot of file servers.
+No problem though because we can use the Unicode version of the path.

 To use the Unicode version of the path we need to replace the double slash at the beginning of the UNC path with ‘\\?\UNC\’